-As the user engagement for mobile applications continues to grow, more businesses are
+As the user engagement for mobile applications continues to grow, more businesses are recognising mobility as a growing priority and are starting to actively integrate enterprise mobile apps and devices into their internal workflows.

 According to Deloitte, having a more mobile-friendlier workplace can help employees become more productive and encourage flexible working.
-60% of respondents
+60% of respondents emphasised easier and faster access to information and improved work efficiency because of mobile technology, 49% appreciated the ability for flexible work, and 49% shared they were able to better collaborate with colleagues.

-While enterprise mobile apps are proven to become key to workplace productivity, we have compiled a list of best practices to help you with their design, development
+While enterprise mobile apps are proven to become key to workplace productivity, we have compiled a list of best practices to help you with their design, development and deployment.
+The recommendations we have listed below are based on our mobile development expertise, as well as the experience of designing and developing My ELEKS, our own corporate mobile app that serves the needs of our 1,400 employees.

 Find out the key ingredients for building an app your employees will love.